-Designated Safeguarding Leads Deputy Designated Safeguarding Leads Designated Governor for Safeguarding

-To attend safeguarding Level 3 To attend safeguarding To access refresher Child

-refresher training every two Level 3 refresher Protection training every

-years.
-(Minimum requirement). training every two years. year.

-To access refresher Child To access refresher Report to the governing

-Protection training every year.
-Child Protection training body the number of cases

-Deliver annual staff every year. (without names or details) of child protection issues

-training according to the needs in the school.

-of the team and/or in response

-to current practices.
-During initial meeting

-· with new pupils - make

-parents aware of Ensure safeguarding

-safeguarding policy is reviewed

-Liaise with class teachers, policy. annually.

-learning mentors and other relevant staff to provide support

-for the child in school.

-Monitor children on CP To oversee procedures

-register and all 'live' relating to allegations

-concerns. made against the Head

-Liaise with agencies that support Teacher.

-the child such as social care,

-Child and Adolescent Mental Receive current

-Health Services (CAMHS), Education Welfare Service and information for children

-on CP register weekly.

-Educational Psychology service on of register weekly.

-Support or lead 'team around the Lead/attend TAF

-family' (TAF) meetings and meetings as necessary.

-attend case conference reviews/

-core group meetings.

-To maintain good

-relations with the school

-community to ensure
+Designated Safeguarding Leads Deputy Designated Safeguarding Leads Designated Governor for Safeguarding To attend safeguarding Level 3 refresher training every two years.
+(Minimum requirement).
+To attend safeguarding Level 3 refresher training every two years.
+To access refresher Child Protection training every year.
+To access refresher Child Protection training every year.
+Deliver annual staff training according to the needs To access refresher Child Protection training every year.
+Report to the governing body the number of cases (without names or details) of child protection issues in the school. of the team and/or in response to current practices.
+During initial meeting with new pupils - make parents aware of safeguarding Ensure safeguarding policy is reviewed Liaise with class teachers, learning mentors and other relevant staff to provide support for the child in school. policy.
+Monitor children on CP annually.
+To oversee procedures Liaise with agencies that support the child such as social care, Child and Adolescent Mental register and all 'live' concerns. relating to allegations made against the Head Teacher.
+Health Services (CAMHS), Education Welfare Service and Receive current information for children on CP register weekly.
+Support or lead 'team around the family' (TAF) meetings and attend case conference reviews/core group meetings.
+Lead/ attend TAF meetings as necessary.
+To maintain good relations with the school community to ensure